-Latest Update: According to the latest update in 4R Principle, Reprocess has been added to be 5R Principle.
+Latest Update: (According to the latest update in the 4R Principle, Reprocess has been added to be 5R Principle.)

 In the modern world, we depend much on ready-made and artificial products.
 There are many alternatives available for a single item.
 It has increased the production of soil waste along with the problems related to it.
-For managing such unwanted solid wastes 4R principle is introduced.
+For managing such unwanted solid wastes; the 4R principle is introduced.

 4R Principle is the widely used principle in solid waste management and depicts reduce, reuse, recycle & recover.

 Some importances of the 4R principle are: